How Much Compensation Can I Claim For Anxiety After A Car Accident?

 The psychological injuries were far more debilitating than the short term physical injuries that the claimant had suffered.
 He was withdrawn, had trouble sleeping, suffered from nightmares and felt very nervous every time he had to travel by car leading to a change in his behaviour and personality.

-You may be wondering how much compensation you’ll receive for PTSD following a car accident.
+You may be wondering how much compensation you’ll receive for PTSD after a car accident or how much compensation for anxiety after a car accident you’ll receive.
 There are numerous items that should be included in your compensation claim, such as:

 - General Damages – These cover the physical and psychological aspects of your claim.
 The severity of your injuries will determine the amount awarded.

-- Medical Expenses – Any medical costs incurred as a direct result of your accident should be included so that you can claim these back.
+- Medical Bills – Any medical costs incurred as a direct result of your accident should be included so that you can claim these back.

 - Travel Costs – Travel costs that you have incurred as a direct result of your accident should be included.
 These may also include costs of any vehicle adaptions you may have had to have done.